opnfv/yardstick/docs/testing/user/userguide/13-nsb-installation.rst

 1. Install Yardstick in specified mode: bare metal or container.
    Refer :doc:`04-installation`.
 2. Install package dependencies on remote servers used as traffic generator or sample VNF.
+Install DPDK, sample VNFs, TREX, collectd.
    Add such servers to ``install-inventory.ini`` file to either ``yardstick-standalone`` or ``yardstick-baremetal`` server groups.
-   Configures IOMMU, hugepages, open file limits, CPU isolation, etc.
+   It configures IOMMU, hugepages, open file limits, CPU isolation, etc.
 3. Build VM image either nsb or normal.
 The nsb VM image is used to run Yardstick sample VNF tests, like vFW, vACL, vCGNAPT, etc.
    The normal VM image is used to run Yardstick ping tests in OpenStack context.